-How to raise concern
+How to raise a concern

 As a first step, you should normally raise the concerns with your line manager or Head of Department.

 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
-Generally your concern should be taken to your Line Manager or Head of Department, Director of Human Resources, the Deputy Head Pastoral or Head.
-If an allegation is to be made against the Head, this should be made to the Chair of Governors.
+Generally, your concern should be taken to your Line Manager or Head of Department, the Chief Operating Officer, Director of Human Resources, the Senior Deputy Head at the College or your Head.
+If an allegation is to be made against the Head, this should be made to the Chair of College Council/TDM's Governors or one of the Independent Listeners.